Don’t be fooled, your price is never too high. Use these tactics.

 - Is your product profitable for your buyer?

-- Saves your product other loses?
+- Saves your client other losses?

 - Is it a special offer?